MBTI Deep Dive

 | ENTJ | Te | Ni | Se | Fi |

 Notice the patterns.
-An INTJ and an ENFP share the same four functions (Ni, Te, Fi, Se vs. Ne, Fi, Te, Si) but in reversed order.
+An INTJ (Ni, Te, Fi, Se) and an ENFP (Ne, Fi, Te, Si) share Thinking and Feeling in the same attitudes but use opposite Perceiving functions — one relies on Ni and Se, the other on Ne and Si.
 An INFJ and an ESTP are mirror images too.
 These relationships explain why certain types can feel like yin-and-yang counterparts.2

 The four functions not in your main stack don't just disappear.
 Jungian analyst John Beebe mapped all eight functions to archetypal roles.
 Your top four play positive ego roles (Hero, Good Parent, Eternal Child, Anima/Animus).
 The remaining four take on darker roles: Opposing Personality, Critical Parent, Trickster, and Demon.3